 Types of Fractures

-The three bones that make up the ankle joint can break in a variety of combinations, leading to a wide range of different types of fractures, categorized by the number and position of breaks.
+The three bones that make up the ankle joint, Tibia, Fibula, and talus, can break in a variety of combinations, leading to a wide range of different types of fractures, categorized by the number and position of breaks.
 Some of the most common kinds of ankle fractures include:

 - Lateral malleolus fracture.
-A break of the bony bump on the outside of the ankle.
+A fracture to the outside bone of the ankle; the Fibula

 - Bimalleolar ankle fracture.
 A break involving fractures of the knobby bumps on the inside (medial malleolus) and outside (lateral malleolus) of the ankle.